Two female students walking on the side courtyard at California Western School of Law

 Types of first-year scholarships for which entering students are considered

-At California Western, there are multiple aid programs available to help you achieve your legal dream.
+At California Western, there are multiple aid programs available to help you fund your legal education.
 These options include scholarships, which is financial aid that does not have to be repaid; student loans, which must be repaid with interest; the Federal Work-Study program that provides part-time employment for students; and specific aid for veterans, service members, and their qualified family members.

 Scholarships